Seller’s market for $2m-plus businesses

 High-value sales often involve complexities not present in smaller deals.
 These can include share sales, earn-outs, strategic merger components, or investment syndicates.

-“Most brokers only understand asset sales,” says Toresen.
-“But at this level, it’s common to see more complex structures.
-If your business is growing, you might not want to exit completely right away.
-An earn-out lets you capture that future value, but it has to be structured correctly.”
+At this level, it is common to see more complex structures than standard asset sales.
+If a business is growing, the owner may not want to exit completely right away.
+An earn-out can allow the seller to capture that future value, but it has to be structured correctly.

 3. Clarity on value makes all the difference

 Many owners simply don’t know what their business is worth.
 Others believe they must go through years of ‘exit planning’ to achieve maximum value.
-Not so, says Toresen.
+Not so, says LINK Corporate.

 Four practical ways to increase business value